 The three sources include well water, water from a watershed and reclaimed water.
 The older communities are more likely to be those that use well water or water from a watershed.
 The sources of water for residential lake communities was significantly influenced by the adoption of ARS 45- 132 also known as the Lakes Bill which prohibited the use of potable water for lake communities within an active management area.
 For this reason all newer lake communities use reclaimed water.

-Older communities that use well water or watershed water will include Scottsdale Ranch, Val Vista Lakes, The Islands Oakwood Lakes, Lakewood, Garden Lakes, Playa Del Rey, Santan Lakeside Estates, Dawn Lake and Desert Harbor to name a few.
+Older communities that use well water or watershed water will include Scottsdale Ranch, Val Vista Lakes, The Islands Oakwood Lakes, Lakewood, Garden Lakes, Playa Del Rey, Santan Lakeside Estates, Paradise Lake, Dawn Lake and Desert Harbor to name a few.
 Additionally, water ski communities will always use well water because of the requirement for the water quality to be “full body contact”.

 Newer lake communites and waterfront homes will include many in Chander; Fulton Ranch, Ocotillo Lakes, Lagos Vistoso, Pinelake Estates and others around the valley including Arrowhead Lakes and Estrella Mountain Ranch.